• ROENFR

 (5) The proposed agenda submitted by BEx is subject to debate and approval.

-(6) For each subject on the agenda, the chairperson will request registrations to speak after the presentation of the draft normative act.
+(6) For each subject on the agenda, the president will request registrations to speak after the presentation of the draft normative act.

 (7) Interventions are made in the order of registration to speak, at the invitation of the chairperson of the meeting.
 Those who intervene must introduce themselves.